“Every creative act… adds to the meaning of life and is a revelation of the Divine.” –Kaplan Diary, 1940

 ADD YOUR VOICE

-How are the visual arts and creativity evolving in your Jewish organization?
-Please use the form below to share a project from your Jewish organization.
+How are the arts and creativity evolving in your Jewish organization?
+Please use the form below to share a project from your Jewish organization or your own work.
 Submissions will be posted to the Kaplan Center website within one week (subject to review).